-Recent Luce Scholars
+Luce Scholars Program Year

-Individual placements generally commence in September.
-These assignments, where the Scholars work alongside Asian colleagues, are the heart of the Luce Scholars Program.
-In late October or early November, Scholars meet for four days in one of the Asian cities for an early assessment of their experiences in Asia.
+Individual placements generally commence in September and last until late June of the following year.
+These assignments, where Luce Scholars work alongside Asian colleagues, are the heart of the Luce Scholars Program.
+In late October, Scholars meet for a week in one of the Asian cities for an early assessment of their experiences in Asia.
 Ample time is provided for discussion among individual Scholars and with the foundation staff.
-The goal of the Hong Kong meeting is to help the Scholars address potential professional and personal frustrations they might feel after the initial euphoria and develop new perspectives essential to their success in Asia.
+The goal of the meeting is to help the Scholars address potential professional and personal frustrations they might feel after the initial euphoria and develop new perspectives essential to their success in Asia.

-Economy class air transportation is provided for all travel required by the program.
+At the conclusion of the wrap-up meeting, the program year ends.
+Air transportation is provided for all travel required by the program.
 Besides monthly stipend and applicable housing and cost-of-living allowances, the foundation also subsidizes the shipment of personal effects.
 Finally, medical and travel insurance are provided for all Scholars and their accompanying spouses.

 | Sitemap | Contact Us | FAQ | ©2007-2013 The Henry Luce Foundation, Inc